brandon-snider/cs336-a4/writeup.typ

   - Comment:

-    This was not a full example, but a line that was removed during exact line deduplication.
+    This is a line that was removed during exact line deduplication.
 This makes sense, as the line is common boilerplate, has little semantic or structural information content, and is not representative of the target domains.

   Negative Example 4: